yuyizhong/clientprofile/README.md

 ### Features Left to Implement

 * This App was originally designed to automatically send email to clients at their birthday.
 Automation email sending is possible.
 However it requires constantly compare Today to clients' birthday.
 With the technology we used for this project it is undoable.
-* I would wish to add this feature to my project at my further learning in Python and extentions.
+* I would wish to add this feature to my project at my further learning in Python and extensions.

 ## Technologies and Libraries Used